Residencies

 Twitter description

-This self-directed residency offers writers time and space to re-connect and re=energize their practice.
+This self-directed program offers time and space for writers to reconnect and reenergize their practice.

 Deadline